Second Battle of Winchester: Casualty reports

 Thus, while Ewell reports 4,000 captured, the VIII Corps reports 144 Officers and 3856 Enlisted men missing or captured, which also adds to 4,000.
 Captain Palmer summarized the Union losses at a total of 4,443 for 1st, 2nd and 3rd Brigades from the 2nd Division, VIII Corps including all independent attachments.

 Johnson's Division, alone, captured 3,500 prisoners in the action at Stephenson's Depot, and this is not surprising, since this is the only major engagement of the war in which an entire division column was attacked at night while route-marching on a road.
 General Johnson claimed to have taken 30 prisoners "with his opera glass!" as well as "11 stands of colors, 175 horses, and arms and accoutrements of every description".

 Some casualty estimates range lower.
 Eicher writes that Confederate casualties were 269 (47 killed, 219 wounded, 3 missing); Union 3,801 (95 killed, 348 wounded, 3,358 missing or captured).
 Difficult to account for in the records are additional numbers of captured Union soldiers from the many hospitals in Winchester.

-The casualty ratio in this engagement of two divisions against one was an amazing 269 to 4,443 or 0.06 ... the most lopsided for an engagement of this size in the entire war.
-It's no wonder that Confederate artillerist Maj.
-Robert Stiles wrote, "This battle of Winchester ... was one of the most perfect pieces of work the Army of Northern Virginia ever did."
+The casualty ratio in this engagement of two divisions against one was an historically low 269 to 4,443 or 0.06.
+Confederate artillerist Major Robert Stiles, to describe this, wrote: "This battle of Winchester ... was one of the most perfect pieces of work the Army of Northern Virginia ever did."